Skip to content

 Relays

 Independent servers that store and forward events.
-Key characteristics:
+Relay characteristics include:

-• Configurable Policies: Relays can implement custom rules and filters
+• Configurable Filtering: Relays can implement custom content moderation rules

 Clients